Crowbar-Collective/lore-clerk-bridge/README.md

 break HTTP/2.
-So by default the bundled [Caddy](https://caddyserver.com) covers both: it terminates TLS itself and forwards to `grpc-js` over `h2c` (HTTP/2 cleartext) inside the container, preserving native gRPC framing, and it obtains and renews its own certificate via a Let's Encrypt DNS-01 challenge — no manual certificate management, ever.
+So by default the bundled [Caddy](https://caddyserver.com) covers both: it terminates TLS itself and forwards to `grpc-js` over `h2c` (HTTP/2 cleartext) inside the container, preserving native gRPC framing, and it obtains and renews its own certificate via a Let's Encrypt DNS-01
+challenge: no manual certificate management, ever.

-If your edge *does* support gRPC natively (e.g. an AWS ALB gRPC target group with an ACM certificate), you can skip Caddy entirely — see [option B](#grpc-endpoint) below.
+If your edge *does* support gRPC natively (e.g. an AWS ALB gRPC target group with an ACM certificate), you can skip Caddy entirely; see [option B](#grpc-endpoint) below.

 The HTTP side has neither problem: Express is HTTP/1.1-native, so any ordinary load balancer or reverse proxy in front of it is fine.